Mclmadden/CB68/Week_1.md

 Determine parameters (e.g. min value, max value, color stretch, colormap, field of view) in CARTA for later use in matplotlib scripts.

 Future advice: import individual plots into Inkscape to group together as "subfigures" instead of managing multiple figures in LaTeX.

-### Monday 1/30

-Continue inspecting PV diagrams in CARTA with the primary-beam-corrected images.

-Start with $H_2CO$, CS, CCH, SO, and SiO.

-Encountering error when attempting to install jupyter and jupyterlab: `pip3 install --user jupyter`

-Work station has Python 3.6.8 and pip 9.0.3

---> updated pip3 and force reinstalled

---> `pip3 install --user jupyterlab` resulted in `Successfully installed babel-2.11.0 json5-0.9.11 jupyter-server-1.13.1 jupyterlab-3.2.9 jupyterlab-server-2.10.3 nbclassic-0.3.5`

---> must add the user-level bin directory to PATH environment variable in order to launch jupyter lab as per the jupyter lab documentation

-### Tuesday 1/31

-Attempting to ssh into Jupyter Lab from birdseye.

-"Must add user-level `bin` directory to `PATH` environment bariable in order to launch `jupyter lab`" by running `export PATH="$HOME/.local/bin:$PATH"` before `pip3 install --user jupyterlab`

-Installation successful, but ssh tunneling results in `channel 2: open failed: administratively prohibited: open failed` when trying to open browser to localhost.

-Returning same error when attempting to ssh into CARTA again...

-In the meantime, download FITS cube from ALMA Archive (CCH) to experiment with in Python.